 Our advice to you is this: if you have to wiggle the cable only once, this is a sign that the USB connector is starting to lose connection with the board and you should have it fixed immediately before it gets worse.
 Especially, you should not connect the GPS to the computer and try to update it if your connector is loose or damaged. .
 Don't bother calling the manufacturer.
 Someone on the other end of the line will try to sell you a refurbished unit for over $100 if you trade yours in.
 They do not deal with these kind of issues.
 They do not believe in this "repair" option.
 In fact, they are known to incorrectly tell customers that their device is not repairable !!
 Why would you want to shell out so much money when your unit can be repaired for much less ?
 To us it seems a no- brainer.
 And who is to say that the replacement unit will not suffer from the same problem down the road ?
 And then you will be faced with yet another tough choice to either buy a new unit or spend more money to repair yours.
 If your Garmin GPS served you well and the only problem with it is the USB connector, fix it and keep it.
 This will save you money for sure !
 This problem does not warrant another trip to the landfill !!

 Like so many USB connectors, the connector in these models is a SMD (Surface Mount Device) It is soldered to the board by means of heating the entire board in a special oven.
 It is not hand soldered.
 If the manufacturer has to spend more time on the connector to hand solder it and give it extra support, this will drag the production time much longer and the price of the unit will have to go up.
 That is why they are mass produced.
 No special attention is given to the USB connector even though it is the work horse of the GPS.
 For this reason, the pins and legs are made thin and fragile to make soldering them possible during mass production.
 The legs that hold the connector in place become loose first.
 Sometimes the pad to which the USB is soldered lifts off the board completely.
 The other pins follow suit very shortly thereafter because their job really is not to hold the USB in place. when the big protectors fail, the pins have no chance.
 Do not bother using glue or any of the crazy ideas you read about.
 In desperation, some people will squeeze the top and bottom of the USB hoping this will solve the problem.
 Friends: There is only one way to fix it correctly and permanently and that is to actually open the unit and hand-solder the connector the old-fashioned way, or replace it if it is damaged, period.
 It is like an aching tooth.
 You can stop the pain temporarily by using pain medications.
 But the best treatment is to make a trip to the dentist and have it fixed the right way and for good (assuming you have a good dentist :)

 If you are like the vast majority of people who are money conscious and would like to save some of your hard earned cash, we urge you to consider this repair option.
-We guarantee you will not experience this USB problem again after we do the repair.
+Once fixed, your unit will work like new again !